eraware/Eraware.MinimalSkin/README.md

 # Minimal Dnn theme

 ## Getting started
 1. **Important**: This is a template repository.
-If you intends to contribute, please use the `Fork` button.
+If you intend to contribute, please use the `Fork` button.
 If you intend to build a theme using this as a template, please use the `Use this template` button.

 2. Clone the repository to the `Portals\_default` folder of a working Dnn site.
 3. Navigate to the created folder.
 4. You will need `npm` if you do not have it installed yet, please visit [the node website](https://nodejs.org/en/download/).